 3. Avoid Messy Foods

 This one may sound obvious, but you should always avoid sticky, crumbly, or gooey snacks at your open house.
 First, because balancing a drink, a tiny plate, and a phone will inevitably lead to spills, and second, because those spills are just as likely to end up on your guest’s blouse as they are your homeowner’s white rug.
 Ditto for red wine.
-Unless, of course, you want to spend the remainder of your weekend on your hands and knees frantically scrubbing a wine stain out of a white sofa.
+Unless, of course, you want to spend the remainder of your weekend on your hands and knees frantically dabbing a wine stain out of a white sofa.

 4. Make Sure You’re Serving the Right Message With Your Food